Custom HTTP Endpoint

 }

-To parse data from a Content-Type=application/x-www-form-urlencoded
+To parse data from a Content-Type=application/x-www-form-urlencoded header:

 # curl -H "Content-Type: application/x-www-form-urlencoded" -d "a=3&b=at" https://<your-endpoint>/form